Intel reports Q1 2020 revenue of $19.8 billion, up 23% despite coronavirus

 The big chip maker also faces bigger competition than ever before from rival Advanced Micro Devices, which has more competitive chips across the board than it has ever had thanks to its Zen 2 chip architecture and 7-nanometer manufacturing with partners like TSMC.
 AMD has steadily gained market share on Intel in the core processor market.

 What a difference a quarter makes.
-The last earnings call took place in Janurary, after the massive CES gathering in Las Vegas, where thousands of companies showed off new wares.
+The last earnings call took place in January, after the massive CES gathering in Las Vegas, where thousands of companies showed off new wares.
 Now you can’t even walk down the Las Vegas Strip.

 During the quarter, Intel donated $50 million in resources and cash to fight the coronavirus.
 It also launched its 10th Gen Core H-Series laptop processors.
 On March 24, Intel suspended share buybacks in light of the pandemic.
 The dividend is unchanged.